While I encourage anyone who can to enjoy the benefits of freelancing, it’s also definitely the case that this lifestyle is not for everyone.

 The first months of going freelance are often the leanest, so launching while you still have a full-time income can be a great way to get up and running, and secure some clients before making the decision whether to leave your role or not.

 Of course, on the other hand, this will eat into your free time, and you will likely get started much more slowly.
-It can also sap some of the fun out of the exciting stage of getting started.
+It can also sap some of the fun out of the exciting, new beginning stage.

 3. Build some savings

 Another great way to go freelance risk-free is to commit to that objective in your mind, and then begin to save up some money, that you can rely on when you do go freelance.